The Hurt Syndicate: Formation and championship reigns (2020–2021)

 On the May 11, 2020 episode of Raw, MVP aligned himself with Bobby Lashley, with MVP promising to manage Lashley to a WWE Championship reign.
 At Backlash, Lashley failed to capture the WWE Championship from Drew McIntyre following a distraction from his on-screen wife Lana.
 The following night on Raw, Lashley blamed Lana for his loss at Backlash and he would then ask for a divorce, thus ending their romantic storyline.

-Lashley defended the title against On the June 22 episode of Raw, Lashley attacked United States Champion Apollo Crews and placed him in his full nelson hold after he turned down MVP's offer to join them.
+On the June 22 episode of Raw, Lashley attacked United States Champion Apollo Crews and placed him in his full nelson hold after he turned down MVP's offer to join them.
 After defeating Crews in a non-title match, MVP unveiled a new United States Championship design and declared himself the "real" United States Champion.
 This set up a match between Crews and MVP at The Horror Show at Extreme Rules; however, Crews was pulled out from the match the day of the event, with the reason given by WWE being that he was not declared medically fit to compete, while media such as Forbes reported rumors that Crews had tested positive for COVID-19.
 As a result, MVP won the match by forfeit, and afterwards, declared himself the new United States Champion; however, this was not recognized by WWE.
 The following night on Raw, MVP and Lashley added Shelton Benjamin into their group as the duo helped Benjamin capture the 24/7 Championship from R-Truth.
 The group was formally named "The Hurt Business", and the faction was presented as a high-end team, often wearing expensive, fashionable suits.
 Crews returned from hiatus on the August 3 episode of Raw and retained his title against MVP, taking the new title design in the process.
 Following this, The Hurt Business began feuding with Crews' allies, Ricochet and Cedric Alexander, with both groups exchanging victories and attacks throughout the following weeks on Raw.
 During his time in the stable, Benjamin won the 24/7 Championships two more times, both coming on the August 17 episode of Raw.

 While MVP lost another title match against Crews at SummerSlam, Lashley would defeat Crews at Payback to win the WWE United States Championship.
 On the September 7 episode of Raw, Cedric Alexander joined The Hurt Business.